Doritos, an American brand of flavored tortilla chips has a wide range of highly irresistible nacho chips.

 The Doritos “Simply Organic White Cheddar Flavored Tortilla Chips” is qualified as gluten-free and even though several other flavors of Doritos come as gluten-free they are not good to be consumed by those who have celiac disease.

-They can be consumed by those who do not have a gluten allergy and following the gluten-free diet as a lifestyle choice.
+They can be consumed by those who do not have a gluten allergy and follow a gluten-free diet as a lifestyle choice.

 This article will discuss whether Doritos can be included in a gluten-free diet or not.